Princely Chartanian Navy¶

 The PCN's aviation arm is small:

-- Maritime patrol aircraft — a small force of long-range patrol aircraft operating from Chartenmoor; mature platforms
+- Maritime patrol aircraft — CN-235 MPA fleet operating from Chartenmoor

-- Anti-submarine warfare helicopters — a handful, operating from the Princess-class frigates and from shore bases
+- Anti-submarine warfare helicopters — small fleet, operating from the Princess-class frigates and from shore bases

 - Search-and-rescue helicopters — the principal Chartanian SAR capability; operates from all three naval bases